-The income tax rate applied to all companies in China today, both foreign and domestic, is 25 percent.
-Small and low-profit enterprises are entitled to a reduced CIT rate of 20 percent on 25 percent or 50 percent of the taxable income amount (i.e. the de facto CIT rate is five percent or ten percent), and if a taxpayer qualifies as a high-tech enterprise or engaged in certain sectors within certain regions (such as Lingang and Hengqin), a reduced CIT rate of 15 percent applies.
-At the same time, China provides multiple CIT incentives to enterprises satisfying certain qualifications, such as high-tech enterprises and qualified advanced technology service enterprises.
+The CIT rate applied to all companies in China today, both foreign and domestic, is 25 percent.
+Small and low-profit enterprises are entitled to a reduced CIT rate of 20 percent on 12.5 percent or 50 percent of the taxable income amount (i.e. the de facto CIT rate is 2.5 percent or 10 percent), and if a taxpayer qualifies as a high-tech enterprise or engaged in certain sectors within certain regions (such as Lingang and Hengqin), a reduced CIT rate of 15 percent applies.